ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/sparkbar.md

 The function plots a frequency histogram for values `x` and the repetition rate of these `y` values over the interval `[min_x, max_x]`.

-If no interval is specified, then the minimum `x` will be used as the interval start, and the maximum `x` will use as the interval end.
+If no interval is specified, then the minimum `x` is used as the interval start, and the maximum `x` — as the interval end.

 **Syntax**